Lila's Clause

 c) Establish a set of targets and deadlines for meeting short, medium and long term targets.

-5. Develop a plan to achieve emission reduction targets and operationalise the plan (see Section C below).
+5. Develop a plan to achieve emissions-reduction targets and operationalise the plan (see section C below).

 a) The 1.5°C Business Playbook provides guidelines to set a climate strategy.